ebd622/k8s-into/session_3.md

 <img src="images/deployment_1.PNG" width="100%">

-The following use cases are described in details in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#use-case):
+Below are the deployment use cases  described in details in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#use-case):

 * Create a Deployment to rollout a ReplicaSet.
 The ReplicaSet creates Pods in the background.
 Check the status of the rollout to see if it succeeds or not.
 * Declare the new state of the Pods by updating the PodTemplateSpec of the Deployment.
 A new ReplicaSet is created and the Deployment manages moving the Pods from the old ReplicaSet to the new one at a controlled rate.
 Each new ReplicaSet updates the revision of the Deployment.